tldr-pages/tldr/pages/common/pio-team.md

 `pio team list`

-- List all teams and their members of an organisation:
+- List all teams in an organization:

 `pio team list {{organization_name}}`